vishal8888a8/Todo-List/README.md

 # Todo-List
-Using this website you can add tasks you need to do and manage accordingle
+Using this website you can add tasks you need to do and manage accordingly

 # Technologies used
 - html